Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined for 65 points -- this matchup's point total -- only twice this year.
+- Western Michigan and its opponents have scored at least 66 points or more just once this season.

-- Kent State has combined with its opponents to score more than 65 points in two games this season.
+- Kent State's games have gone over 66 points in two opportunities this season.

-- Saturday's over/under is 11.5 points higher than the combined 53.5 PPG average of the two teams.
+- The combined points per game average of the two teams, 53.5, is 12.5 points fewer than Saturday's over/under.

-- This contest's total is 10.2 points more than the 54.8 these two squads combine to surrender per game this season.

-- The average total in Broncos games this season is 60.2, 4.8 points fewer than Saturday's total of 65 .
+- The 54.8 combined points per game that these two squads have allowed this season are 11.2 fewer than the 66 total in this contest.

-- The 64.3 PPG average total in Golden Flashes games this season is 0.7 points fewer than this game's over/under.
+- Broncos games have an average total of 60.2 points this season, 5.8 fewer than Saturday's over/under.

 Western Michigan Stats and Trends